 These research activities have attracted external funding for international projects, publications, seminars and training workshops from the European Commission Framework Programme and Economic Social Research Council, among other funding bodies.

-My most recent single-authored book-length publications closely reflect these research interests.
+My single-authored book-length publications in the past two decades closely reflect these research interests.
 Family Policy Matters: responding to family change in Europe (The Policy Press, 2004) drew on the findings from a European Commission project funded under the Fifth Framework Programme, entitled ‘Improving Policy Responses and Outcomes to Socio-Economic Challenges: changing family structures, policy and practice’ (IPROSEC).
 My third edition of Social Policy in the European Union (Palgrave, 2007) spans 50 years of EU social policy, extending to 27 member states and covering a period of intense activity associated with enlargement to Central and Eastern Europe.
-My latest single-authored book, International Comparative Research: theory, methods and practice (Palgrave, 2009), builds on and develops the findings from seven series of research seminars and Cross-National Research Papers delivered over more than 20 years, together with analysis of the research methods adopted by a large body of other international projects.
+My single-authored book, International Comparative Research: theory, methods and practice (Palgrave, 2009), builds on and develops the findings from seven series of research seminars and Cross-National Research Papers delivered over more than 20 years, together with analysis of the research methods adopted by a large body of other international projects.
 The work has been made available as an e-book together with a web companion.

-- Hantrais, L., Social Policy in the European Union, 3rd edn, Basingstoke and New York: Palgrave Macmillan and St Martin’s Press, 2007 (1st edn, 1995, 2nd edn 2000).
+- Hantrais, L., Social Policy in the European Union, 3rd edn, Basingstoke and New York: Palgrave Macmillan and St Martin’s Press, 2007 (1st edn, 1995, 2nd edn, 2000).

 - Hantrais, L., Pour une meilleure évaluation de la recherche publique en sciences humaines et sociales, vol. 2, Paris: La Documentation française, 2006.

 - Hantrais, L., Family Policy Matters: responding to family change in Europe, Bristol : The Policy Press, 2004.